sainigagandeep/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis

-An analysis using Machine Learning algorithms to identify credit card risk using a dataset from LendingClub.
+An analysis by using Machine Learning algorithms to identify credit card risk using a dataset from LendingClub.

 # Overview